Forter

 Forter is a software as a service (SaaS) company that unifies identity protection, payments optimization and fraud prevention in a single consumer authentication platform.
 The company's technology applies artificial intelligence and machine learning to pinpoint the identity behind any digital commerce interaction.
 This ensures that good consumers can complete their transactions, while fraudsters and serial abusers are blocked.
 Since the company's founding in 2013, Forter has processed more than $1 trillion in digital commerce transactions and amassed a dataset of more than 1.5 billion online identities.

 History

-The company was founded in 2013 by software engineers who formerly worked at Fraud Sciences, which was bought and integrated into PayPal in 2008.
+The company was founded in 2013 by software engineers from Fraud Sciences, which was bought and integrated into PayPal in 2008.
 Before working at Fraud Sciences, the founders served in the Israeli Army's Intelligence unit.
 In 2023, Forter acquired Israel start-up Immue, and integrated its bot detection and mitigation capabilities into its core platform.

 Funding

 Forter's funding includes a combined $525 million from Sequoia Capital, Scale Venture Partners, New Enterprise Associates, March Capital Partners, and Salesforce Ventures.